geoserver/geoserver.github.io/_posts/2025-04-03-geoserver-2-27-0-released.md

 for the GeoServer project.
 Many thanks to prior sponsors of [this activity]({% post_url 2019-11-14-cite-test-automation-request-for-proposal %}) including
 [Gaia3D](https://gaia3d.com), and [OSGeo:UK](https://uk.osgeo.org).

-We are pleased to share that GeoServer now **passes all the OGC CITE compliance tests** avaialble for the services it supports.
+We are pleased to share that GeoServer now **passes all the OGC CITE compliance tests** available for the services it supports.
 Passing OGC CITE tests involved fixing numerous issues related to exception handling, version negotiation, and service behavior.

 Special thanks to Andrea Aime for leveraging, extending, and improving the OGC CITE conformance testing infrastructure